 Basic lingo for orientation.

-• Lead.
-This is the term for the leg that a horse uses to start a canter or a gallop.
+- Lead: The leg that a horse uses to start a canter or a gallop.
 It can be either the right or the left leg.
-A horse can also change leads during a canter or a gallop by switching the leading leg.
+Switching the leading leg, A horse can change leads during a canter or a gallop.

 Term Videos